How much does it cost to install an electric vehicle charging station at home?

-Costs vary depending on where you live, which station you purchase, and whether it is hardwired to your home or portable.
-The national average cost range is between $1,000 and $2,500, with most people paying around $1,200 for a 240-volt outlet, charger, and wall-mounted system.
-The low cost for this project is $300 for a replacement Level 1 charger for use with an existing 120-volt outlet.
-The project’s high cost is $4,500 for a Level 2 charger designed for 2 cars with a 240-volt outlet, pedestal mount, and circuit panel upgrade.
+The cost to install an EV charging station varies based on your region and the type of station you buy, including whether it is portable or hardwired into your home.
+The national average cost range for EV charging station installation is between $1,000 and $2,500.
+Most people pay around $1,200 for a 240-volt outlet, Level 2 charger, and wall-mounted system.
+The low cost for this project is $300 for a replacement Level 1 charger used in an existing 120-volt outlet.
+The project’s high cost is $4,500 for a Level 2 charger designed for two cars with a 240-volt outlet, pedestal mount, and a circuit panel upgrade.

 |National average cost||$1,200|